 - Improved email marketing — edit the email templates used on your site.

-There are also a ton of other premium features — you can learn all about them here.
+There are also a ton of other premium features.

 Create Your Own Membership Website Today